Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Introduction

 \section{Introduction}

 Machine Translation (MT) has recently seen significant advances, with improvements in modeling, especially since the advent of neural models \cite{seq, bahdanau}, and the availability of large parallel corpora for training such systems \cite{smith-etal-2013-dirt, kocmi-bojar-2017-curriculum, tiedemann-2012-parallel}.
 However, often standard neural systems do not perform well on \textit{low-resource} language pairs \cite{six}, especially when the language pairs are only distantly related.
-Since these languages are spoken by a large fraction of the worlds population, reducing the gap in performance between high and low-resource MT could have a large impact.
+Since these languages are spoken by a large fraction of the world's population, reducing the gap in performance between high and low-resource MT could have a large impact.

 An explosion of interest in large-scale pre-training in Natural Language Processing has led to increased performance on smaller datasets, by simple \textit{fine-tuning} of large pre-trained models on downstream tasks.
-The typical approach is to train a large model as some form of denoising autoencoder on text from the web (for example English Wikipedia), with the most common approaches based on predicting masked out sections of an input sentence using the unmasked context.
-For Natural Language Generation (for example summarization of text), performance can be improved by pre-training a sequence-to-sequence model ~\cite{song2019mass,bart}.
+The typical approach is to train a large model on text from the web (for example English Wikipedia), with a common objective predicting masked out tokens using the unmasked context.
+For Natural Language Generation (for example summarization of text), performance can be improved by pre-training a sequence-to-sequence model~\cite{song2019mass,bart}.

 However previous work has shown that on NLP tasks such as Natural Language Inference, the relative performance of fine-tuning vs. keeping the pre-trained model frozen depends on the similarity of the pre-training and downstream tasks \cite{peters-freezing}.
 We observe empirically that simple fine-tuning of a monolingual model for MT can result in worse performance than training from scratch (e.g.\ Table~\ref{tab:freeze-ablatate}).
-For MT, our downstream task will always involve more than one language, and the more common monolingual (usually only English) pre-training~\cite{peters2018deep,radford2018gpt,devlin2018bert,yang2019xlnet,liu2019roberta} may be inadequate since when fine-tuning the input or output domain will be a non-English language.
+For MT the more common monolingual (usually only English) pre-training~\cite{peters2018deep,radford2018gpt,devlin2018bert,yang2019xlnet,liu2019roberta} may be inadequate since the input or output domain for the downstream task will be a non-English language.